dannyhlee/training-code/week1/review-answers.md

 Methods in the stack contain reference variables that point  to objects in the heap.

 - Know the basics of the following Scala Collections: (mutable? indexed? when to use it?)
+Performance table: https://www.lihaoyi.com/post/BenchmarkingScalaCollections.html#lists-vs-vectors

-  - List: a list is an immutable, collection of elements of the same type that has a head and tail.
+  - List: a list is a singly linked list that is an immutable, collection of elements of the same type that preserves order and can contain duplicates.
+It is unindexed and access to the head is very fast.
 The head is the first item, the tail is everything else.

-They are very fast for
-  - Set
+  - Set: have no duplicates, generally do not preserve order and are not indexed, but they are iterable.
+Some have guaranteed order, some do not.
+Can be thought of as a map without values.

-  - Map
+  - Map - Are hashtables under the hood, key-value pairs that provide constant time lookups.
+Mutable and immutable versions are available.

-  - ArrayBuffer
+  - ArrayBuffer  - Index, sequential, mutable, appending elements is fast.
+Can contain duplicates.

-  - Vector
+  - Vector - indexed, immutable, sequences, effectively Constant time

 - What is a generic?
   - the phrase "compile time type safety" is useful in this answer